Best attractions in Bucharest

 Once you are here, after the long visit you can have a rest at the restaurant (called the Peasants’ Club) located in the back of the museum and even better, if it’s weekend, you should definitely have a look to the traditional fair which takes place here: handicrafts from all over Romania are gathering as they used to do many years ago and sell their homemade products starting from clothes and shoes to food and delicious sweets.

 The museum is open from Tuesday to Sunday from 10:00 am to 18:00.
-When you buy the tickets, you recommend to take also an audio guide which will help you understand better everything you will be about to see.
+When you buy the tickets, you recommend taking an audio guide which will help you understand better everything you will be about to see.
 All the details about the museum can be found on the official website here.

-The museum can be visited from Wednesday to Sunday starting with 09:00 am until 17:00.
+The museum can be visited from Wednesday to Sunday starting from 09:00 am until 17:00.

 The Natural History Museum and the National Art Museums are also very appreciated by visitors from Romania and abroad, as well.
 In addition, they are quite accessible being located very close to the city center.